ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 * On the App details page, click the **App URL** link.

 * On the Projects page in the [{{site.data.keyword.codeengineshort}} console](/codeengine/projects){: external}, click the project name, and then select **Applications**.
 Your app, its status, and its URL are listed.

-### Apps that are deployed to Cloud Foundry
-{: #view-cf-app-byoc}

-For apps that are deployed to Cloud Foundry, you can view the app's URL from the App details page by clicking **Visit App URL**.
-If the app is running, a message that includes `Congratulations` is displayed.

-If you are using the command line, run the [**ibmcloud dev view**](/docs/cli?topic=cli-idt-cli#view) command to view the URL of your app.
-Then, go to the URL in your browser.